Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from United Kingdom to Rome (Fiumicino)

-From Birmingham, direct flights are offered by Jet2.
+From Glasgow, direct flights are offered by easyJet, Jet2 and Wizz Air Malta.

-From London City, direct flights are offered by British Airways (Oneworld).
+From London Gatwick, direct flights are offered by easyJet.

-From London Heathrow, you can fly non-stop with Alitalia (SkyTeam) or British Airways (Oneworld).
+From London Heathrow, you can fly non-stop with British Airways (Oneworld) or ITA Airways (Star Alliance).

-From Manchester, you can fly non-stop with easyJet or Jet2.
+From Manchester and Newcastle, you can fly with easyJet and Jet2.

 Flights from United States to Rome (Fiumicino)

-From Atlanta, direct flights are offered by Delta (SkyTeam).
+From Detroit, direct flights are offered by Delta (SkyTeam).

-From Boston, you can fly non-stop with Alitalia (SkyTeam) or Delta (SkyTeam).
+From Miami, you can fly non-stop with American Airlines (Oneworld) or ITA Airways (Star Alliance).

-From Chicago, you can fly non-stop with Alitalia (SkyTeam) or American Airlines (Oneworld).
+From Newark, you can fly non-stop with Air India (Star Alliance) or United Airlines (Star Alliance).

-From Dallas-Fort Worth, the only airline with direct flights is American Airlines (Oneworld).
+From Philadelphia, the only airline with direct flights is American Airlines (Oneworld).

-From New York, direct flights are offered by United Airlines (Star Alliance).
+From Washington, direct flights are offered by Ethiopian Airlines (Star Alliance), ITA Airways (Star Alliance) and United Airlines (Star Alliance).

 Flights from Uzbekistan to Rome (Fiumicino)